learn-co-curriculum/dsc-one-sample-z-test/README.md

 # One-Sample z-Test

-### Introduction
+## Introduction

 A one-sample z test is the most basic type of hypothesis test and is performed where the population means and standard deviation are known.
 This makes the analysis very simple.
 The main takeaway from this lesson and accompanied lab is to have an idea around the process of hypothesis testing and understanding test statistics and p-values.

 ## Objectives:
-You would be able to :
+You will be able to:
 * Understand and explain use cases for a 1-sample z-test
 * Set up null and alternative hypotheses
 * Calculate z statistic using z-tables and cdf functions
-* Calculate and interpret p-value for significance of results.
+* Calculate and interpret p-value for significance of results

-### 1-sample z-test
+## 1-sample z-test

 >The 1-sample z-test is best suited for situations where we we want to investigate whether a given "sample" comes from a particular "population".